eventjumbler/selenium-container-autoscale/README.md

 it seems to require a bit of hacking (e.g. subclassing the Remote and RemoteConnection classes).
 A possible solution would be to prelaunch containers before they are required.

 * It doesn't fail gracefully when you exceed your hyper.sh container quota.
-This is max 10 containers by default, to increase this you can contact them.
+This is max 10 containers by default, to increase this you need to request a quota increase with them.

 * Each selenium node runs selenium grid's hub, which is unnecessary.
 It's simply how I initially got it running during development and haven't changed it yet.
 I'm guessing the hub can run on the proxy server.

+# No documentation for building your own version of: https://github.com/eventjumbler/selenium-container-node  (though it shouldn't be too hard: clone repo, run build_docker.sh, set the SELENIUM_NODE_IMAGE environment variable and rebuild the image for the proxy server)

 ## Contributing